microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/04-bdc.md

 <h3><a name="2-1">4.1 Data Virtualization</a></h3>

 In both a Stand-Alone Instance configuration and within the BDC (BDC) configuration, you can use a series of *Connectors* to query data using the <a href="https://docs.microsoft.com/en-us/sql/relational-databases/polybase/polybase-guide?view=sql-server-ver15" target="_blank"><i>PolyBase</i></a> feature.
 PolyBase enables your SQL Server instance to process Transact-SQL queries that read data from external data sources.
-Starting in SQL Server 2019, you can access external data in Hadoop, Azure Blob Storage and also external data in SQL Server, Oracle, Teradata, and MongoDB - as well as Generic ODBC sources.
-PolyBase pushes as much of the query as possible to the source system, which optimizes the query.
+Starting in SQL Server 2019, you can access external data in Hadoop, Azure Blob Storage and also external data in SQL Server, Oracle, Teradata, and MongoDB.
+PolyBase pushes as much of the query predicate as possible to the source system, which optimizes the query.

 <br>
 <img style="height: 300; box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);" src="https://github.com/microsoft/sqlworkshops/blob/master/sqlserver2019bigdataclusters/graphics/datavirtualization1.png?raw=true">